 Our

 Philosophy

-Artemis Institute was founded on the belief that the tie between the creative process and the relationship that we have with the world is profound, and, when engaged and expressed, results in transformations of how we relate to the world in which we live.
+Artemis Institute, parent of Yellowstonian and WILDLIFES, was founded on the belief that the tie between the creative process and the relationship we seek with nature is profound—and, when engaged and expressed, can result in transformations of how we relate to the world in which we live.

+Our